 How to Plant Mustard Greens

 Planting mustard greens is done either from seed or from seedlings.
 Since growing mustard greens from seed is so easy, this is the most common way to plant mustard greens.
-But young seedlings will work as well.
+However, young seedlings will work as well.

 How to Grow Mustard Greens